brawer/cadaref/README.md

 If OCR doesn’t give a result, the pipeline assumes a set of map scales that were commonly used across the dataset.

-6. The output of the previosu stems (the rasterized historical map, the recognized cartographic symbols, the survey markers and fixed points at the maps’s approximate time and region, and the detected map scale) are all passed to Cadaref.
-The Cadaref tool tries to find a suitable projection.
-If successful, it generates a Cloud-Optimized GeoTIFF image.
+6. The pipeline passes the results of its earlier steps (the rasterized historical map, the recognized cartographic symbols, the survey markers and fixed points likely to have been depicted by the map, and the detected map scale) to Cadaref, which tries to find a suitable projection.
+If successful, Cadaref generates a Cloud-Optimized GeoTIFF image with embedded tags for georeferencing.

 ## Algorithm

-The matching alorithm is described [here](docs/algorithm.md).
+Cadaref’s matching alorithm is described [here](docs/algorithm.md).

 ## Development

-Please feel free to contribute to this project; simply send your changes as a pull request.
+Please feel free to contribute to this project; simply send a pull request.
 To set up your development environment, have a look at the [Continuous Build](.github/workflows/ci.yml) which builds and tests every change.
+The codebase gets automatically tested on two Linux distributions, Ubuntu and Alpine Linux.
+However, development on other platforms such as macOS or Windows should be straightforward.